-We travel long distances for business, reasons or holidays and vacations, but the trip itself is rarely a pleasure.
+We travel long distances for business, family reasons or holidays and vacations, but the trip itself is rarely a pleasure.
 Let’s try making long distance travel easier!

 StepsMethod 1Method 1 of 3:For All Kinds of Travel